sap-tutorials/Tutorials/tutorials/s4sdk-migration-v3/s4sdk-migration-v3.md

 ---
-title: Migrate an existing Application to Version 3.0 of the Cloud SDK
+title: Migrate an Existing Application to Version 3.0 of the Cloud SDK
-description: This tutorial takes you through the process of migrating an existing project to version 3 of the SAP Cloud SDK.
+description: Migrate an existing project to version 3.0 of the SAP Cloud SDK.
 auto_validation: true
 time: 40
 tags: [ tutorial>intermediate, products>sap-s-4hana]